-- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department; - A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - Successful completion of Foundation Program requirements.
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Directorate; OR - A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - Successful completion of Foundation Year in Health Sciences.

 - 1. A minimum of 60% on the University Math Placement Test: OR - 2.
 A valid SAT Report Form with minimum score of 480; OR - 3.
-Successful completion of Foundation Program
+Successful completion of Foundation Year in Health Sciences.

-Admission is competitive.
-Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent) high school percentage, placement tests rankings, and admission priority category
+1. Admission is competitive.
+Eligible applicants are ranked based on their overall final year (Grade 12 or equivalent) high school percentage, placement tests rankings, and admission priority category.